Graduate Program in Neurosciences

 Application requirements

-7. Two recommendation letters
+7. Two (2) letters of recommendation

 Initiation & Duration of Graduate Studies

 The new academic year starts in the fall semester every two years.
-The Program leads to a Master’s Degree (MSc) in Neuroscience after four semesters of courses and research laboratory rotations.
+The Program leads to a Master’s Degree (MSc) in Neuroscience

 For the successful completion of their studies, the students must take the appropriate courses to accumulate at least 120 ECTS credits (30 ECTS per semester).